Configuration Parameters

 {path to directory}

-Path to the directory that contains the templates for the HTML notifications sent upon blocking a web resource.
+Path to a directory that contains the templates for the HTML notifications sent upon blocking a web resource.

 CaPath